 The Council must also give effect to the Canterbury Regional Policy Statement 2013 (CRPS) which requires objectives, policies and rules to be included in the Proposed District Plan that identify and protect significant natural areas.

 The CRPS also outlines criteria for determining what constitutes a significant natural area.
 For a site to be considered significant, it must meet at least one of the criterion outlined in the CRPS.
 To view this criteria, please view Appendix 3 of the Canterbury Regional Policy Statement.

-We also note that the National Policy Statement for Indigenous Biodiversity, which comes into effect in April, is likely to place further requirements on Councils around identifying and listing SNAs.
+We also note that the upcoming National Policy Statement for Indigenous Biodiversity, is likely to place further requirements on Councils around identifying and listing SNAs.